luisaureliocasoni/sisu_simulator_send_mail/README.md

 - **Math CAPTCHA Protection**: Self-hosted arithmetic CAPTCHA with 5-minute expiration and one-time use tokens.
 Users must solve simple math problems (e.g., "7 + 3 = ?") with single-digit numbers.
 - **Input Sanitization**: All message content is sanitized to prevent XSS attacks
-- **CORS Protection**: Only allows requests from localhost and *.sisusimulator.com.br
+- **CORS Protection**: Only allows requests from localhost and *.sisusimulator.com.br and *.notadecorte.app
 - **TLS Encryption**: SMTP connection with STARTTLS (port 587) or SSL/TLS (port 465) support
   - Automatically configures `secure` mode based on port
   - Forces TLS with `requireTLS: true`